Native Cave Dwelling

 55-65

 Retired Couple Loving RV Lifestyle.
 Details: My wife and I enjoy travelling in our 29 ft Class A Motorhome and meeting with and getting to know other RV'rs.
-I enjoy photography and listening to all kinds of music, we both enjoy spending time with our 17 grandkids.
+I enjoy photography and listening to all kinds of music, we both enjoy spending time with our 17 grandkids and 3 Great-Grandchildren.
 Hometown: Apple Valley, Utah Located near the Arizona border about 30 minutes East of St George, UT and 50-55 min drive from Zion National Park.
 Grand Canyon North Rim is about 2.5 to 3 hours South and we are just off the Gooseberry Mesa with some of the best Mountain Biking Trails in the world only a few minutes away.
 Favorite Boondocking Locations: We both enjoy camping in out of the way locations on BLM land in Southern Utah or Northern AZ where I can explore nature and take photos and my wife can sit quietly and read a book.
 We frequently stay at nearby Duck Creek Area in Cedar City Canyon about 80 miles from our home.
 It is very nice BLM open camping area with much lower summer temperatures.
 Skills or Expertise to Share: My wife is a Massage Therapist (semi-retired) who developed several Spas in 4-star resorts.
 I worked with computers for 20 plus years and as a computer software instructor as well.
 I am handy with basic home and RV remodeling/repairs and enjoy photography and listening to music as a hobby.

 Availability for RV Camping